Family gathered together for dinner during a meaningful trip

 • Pick your ecosystem

-• Open your first transferable-points card
+• Open your first card

 • Hit the welcome bonus

-• Redeem at least once
+• Redeem points once

 Months 3–6

-• Add a second card if it fills a clear gap
+• Add a second card if needed

-• Maximize everyday spending categories
+• Maximize bonus categories

-Months 6–9
+Months 6–12

-• Add a third card only if trip-aligned
+• Evaluate a third card carefully

-• Consider a business card if you now qualify
+• Consider business cards only if qualified

 How This Fits Into Your Travel Strategy

-• Your preferred destinations
+• Your destinations

-• Your flight cabin goals
+• Your flight goals

 Ready to Build Your Strategy?